vespa-engine/documentation/documentation/tutorials/blog-search.md

 ---
-# Copyright 2017 Yahoo Holdings.
+# Copyright Verizon Media.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root.
 title: "Blog Search Tutorial"
 ---